We had the most amazing week. Our expectations were very high and I was a little concerned I’d be disappointed but I need not have worried.

 – Totally fantastic food.
 This was taken over in 2014 by chef patron Anton Piotrowski, whose other restaurant (the Treby Arms in Sparkwell) was awarded a Michelin star in 2014.
 We’re talking serious food here, at very reasonable prices.
 Very dog-friendly (they eve have jars of treats!).

-Access – the lower part of the restaurant is wheelchair-friendly, but the loos are upstairs, so inaccessible for a wheelchair.
+Access – the lower part of the restaurant is wheelchair-friendly, but the loos are up 3 stairs and through a narrow doorway, so are inaccessible for a wheelchair.

 T 01579 370424 SN PL15 9NS W www.thespringerspaniel.org.uk